pingcap/docs/br/br-use-overview.md

 - To restore only full backup data, you can use `br restore` to perform a full restore of the specified backup.
 - If you have started log backup and regularly performed a full backup, you can run the `br restore point` command to restore data to any time point within the backup retention period.

-## Deploy and use br command-line tool
+## Deploy and use BR

-To deploy br command-line tool, ensure that the following requirements are met:
+To deploy BR, ensure that the following requirements are met:

-- br command-line tool, TiKV nodes, and the backup storage system provide network bandwidth that is greater than the backup speed.
+- BR, TiKV nodes, and the backup storage system provide network bandwidth that is greater than the backup speed.
 If the target cluster is particularly large, the threshold of backup and restore speed is limited by the bandwidth of the backup network.
 - The backup storage system provides sufficient read and write performance (IOPS).
 Otherwise, they might become a performance bottleneck during backup or restore.
 - TiKV nodes have at least two additional CPU cores and high performance disks for backups.
 Otherwise, the backup might have an impact on the services running on the cluster.
-- br command-line tool runs on a node with more than 8 cores and 16 GiB memory.
+- BR runs on a node with more than 8 cores and 16 GiB memory.

 You can use backup and restore features in several ways, such as via the command-line tool, by running SQL commands, and using TiDB Operator.
 The following sections describe these three methods in detail.